Khushi-Balia/le-transpiler/README.md

 ----
 ## Generating temp.c file
-open a terminal in the bin folder
+Open a terminal in the bin folder
 ```
 nano pylox.test
 ```